-We wear them everyday, that of friend, son, daughter, therapist, lover.
+We wear them every day, that of a friend, son, daughter, therapist, or lover.
 Just one aspect of ourselves, of who we are.
 What about the things that make us truly unique, our deepest wounds, our deepest fears, the parts of us others would consider freakish?
 Our beliefs about our souls, do we have them?
 Our experiences in the space between, this reality and what lies beyond.
 What about our greatest challenges, the diseases we have had to overcome, the heartaches, the wounding, our irrational paranoia?
-Who we are at our core, when all our armor is off.
+Who we are at our core when all our armor is off.
 Who do we share that with?
 Will they hear us?
 Will they understand how vulnerable we are being in revealing this imperfect version of ourselves?
-Will they feel any nurturing or care for our wounds or just brush it off as another factoid in life?
-That's why we wear masks, so that our vulnerabilities can make it through another day in this holographic play called life.
+Will they feel any nurturing or care for our wounds or just brush them off as another factoid in life?
+That's why we wear masks so that our vulnerabilities can make it through another day in this holographic play called life.

-How often have we found ourselves in the presence of another who was willing to look into our eyes and just listen, bare witness to our truth and who was also willing to expose those parts of themselves to us, without judgement, without censoring or disguising?
+How often have we found ourselves in the presence of another who was willing to look into our eyes and just listen, bear witness to our truth, and who was also willing to expose those parts of themselves to us, without judgment, without censoring or disguising?
 It is so much easier to share our bodies devoid of any connection in the simple reflective act of sexuality.

 Yet, I must believe, at least from my limited experience, that even if we failed to be brave enough at the right time, we still received a gift.
 The knowledge that such a connection can exist, that such an invitation is possible at least shines as a little light in the dark.
 For one brief moment we felt as ONE, nothing happened, nothing tactile having to do with our physical senses.
 It all occurred in the space between, the ethereal plane where everything is possible and maybe even more real than this 3D existence we take so seriously.